herdl/shortcode-enablr/readme.txt

 == Usage ==

-To add shortcode to the desired add-on, navigate the shortcode-enablr settings and select the service you want to enable shortcodes for.
-Hit save and all is done!
+To add shortcodes to ACF fields or Yoast SEO title fields, navigate to the Shortcode Enablr settings and select the service where you want to enable shortcodes.
+Hit save and you're ready to go!

 == Frequently Asked Questions ==

-Q - I want to use shortcode in a plugin that isn't currently listed, can I request it?
+Q - I want to use shortcode in a plugin field that isn't currently listed, can I request it?
 A - Sure!

 == Upgrade Notice ==